-Where a client delegates responsibility for proxy voting to us, we will report on all voting activity undertaken on their behalf as such frequencies as they require.
-Information on how FIM Partners voted securities within a reporting period and information regarding the rationale for proxy-voting decisions in a client's portfolio may also be provided upon request.
-We generally view the clients' voting records as their property, rather than ours.
-Generally, we do not disclose detailed voting records publicly, except where we might be required to do so by law.
+Where a client delegates responsibility for proxy voting to us, we will report on all voting activity undertaken on their behalf at such frequencies as they require.
+Information on how FIM Partners voted securities within a reporting period and related information can be found in our annual sustainability reports.